Sport in the United Kingdom

-Sport in the United Kingdom plays an important role in British culture and the United Kingdom has played a significant role in the organisation and spread of sporting culture globally.
-In the infancy of many organised sports, the Home Nations, England, Scotland, Wales, and Ireland were heavily involved in setting out the formal rules of many sports, and formed among the earliest separate governing bodies, national teams and domestic league competitions.
-After 1922, some sports formed separate bodies for Northern Ireland, though many continued to be organised on an all-Ireland basis.
-For this reason, in many though not all sports, most domestic and international sport is carried on a Home Nations basis, and England, Wales, Scotland and Ireland (or Northern Ireland) are recognised as national entities.
+Sport holds a central place in British culture, and the United Kingdom has played a key role in both the development and global spread of many sports.
+In the early stages of organised sport, the Home Nations (England, Scotland, Wales, and Ireland) were instrumental in establishing formal rules and forming some of the earliest governing bodies, national teams, and domestic league competitions.

+Following the partition of Ireland in 1922, some sports organisations created separate governing bodies for Northern Ireland, while others, including most of the larger and more prominent team sports such as rugby union, cricket and hockey, continued to operate on an all-Ireland basis.
+In soccer, uniquely, the teams from the new Irish Free State instigated the new organisation (now the Football Association of Ireland) as the original Irish Football Association was based in and seen to be heavily influenced by, Belfast-based teams.

+As a result, in many sports, but not all, competitions are organised on a Home Nations basis, with England, Wales, Scotland, and Ireland (and sometimes Northern Ireland) being recognised as distinct entities.
+In the case of cricket, England and Wales are combined under the England and Wales Cricket Board, but their teams are simply called England, while Ireland and Scotland maintain different teams and organisations.
+This approach contrasts with most other countries, where a single national team represents the entire state in international competitions.
+The acceptance of this unique arrangement reflects the key historic importance of the Home Nations in the creation of many sports and international competitions.

 In a small number of sports, these teams are supplemented by high-profile events, featuring a combined team representing one or more Home nations.
 The most notable examples of such arrangements are the British and Irish Lions in rugby union (and formerly the British Lions in rugby league), the Walker Cup golf team and Great Britain at the Olympics in relation to Olympic sports ordinarily organised on a Home Nations basis.

-In other sports, especially individual Olympic sports such as athletics, swimming, cycling and triathlon, or those team sports invented outside the United Kingdom, e.g. basketball, baseball, ice hockey and volleyball, the United Kingdom generally participates as one nation, usually under the name Great Britain or, more rarely as Great Britain and Northern Ireland; the latter is the official name of the United Kingdom's team at the Olympic Games, though it is commonly referred to, not uncontroversially, as the former.
+In other sports, especially individual Olympic sports such as athletics, swimming, cycling and triathlon, or those team sports invented outside the United Kingdom (e.g. basketball, baseball, ice hockey, lacrosse and volleyball), the United Kingdom generally participates as one nation, usually under the name Great Britain or, more rarely, as Great Britain and Northern Ireland; the latter is the official name of the United Kingdom's team at the Olympic Games, though it is commonly referred to, not uncontroversially, as the former - the trademarked brand name for the team of the British Olympic Association is "Team GB".
 Teams rarely, if ever, compete under the designation 'United Kingdom', reflected in the standard abbreviations GB and GBR.
+Before the founding of the Irish Free State, the name of the Olympic team was commonly given as Great Britain and Ireland with a standard abbreviation or Olympic code of either GBR or BRI.